1. Washington D.C. Personal Data Breach | Surge in Data Exposure and Underlying Causes

 | Transfer of personal data to third parties without proper authorization | Subject to administrative or civil penalties under D.C. privacy law |

-| Negligent handling resulting in exposure of sensitive data (e.g., SSNs, health info) | Civil penalties of up to $100 per individual per day |
+| Negligent handling resulting in exposure of sensitive data (e.g., SSNs, health info) | Civil penalties and enforcement actions determined by the D.C.
+Attorney General |

 | Failure to notify affected individuals without unreasonable delay | May lead to civil penalties under the D.C. breach notification statute |